wearearima/blog/_posts/en/2020-07-06-property-based-testing .markdown

   System.out.println(parameters);
 }
 ```
-Which generates an output of combinations, such as:
+This code generates an output of combinations, such as:
 <table>
 <tr>
 <th>Combination of parameters generated for the first example</th>